CIBC-Internal/python/Doc/library/shutil.rst

       Raise :exc:`SameFileError` instead of :exc:`Error`.
 Since the former is a subclass of the latter, this change is backward compatible.

+   .. versionchanged:: 3.8
+      Platform-specific fast-copy syscalls may be used internally in order to copy the file more efficiently.
+See
+      :ref:`shutil-platform-dependent-efficient-copy-operations` section.

 .. exception:: SameFileError